iterorganization/IMAS-Python/docs/source/courses/basic/analyze.rst

 impractical.
 It gets around the limitation of the data not fitting in memory, but will still need to read all of the data from disk (just not at once).

-imas-python has a `lazy loading` mode, where it will only read the requested data from disk when you try to access it.
+IMAS-Python has a `lazy loading` mode, where it will only read the requested data from disk when you try to access it.
 You can enable it by supplying ``lazy=True`` to a call to :meth:`~imas.db_entry.DBEntry.get()` or :meth:`~imas.db_entry.DBEntry.get_slice()`.